xenix13/YStream/README.md

 Nevu currently supports Movie and TV Show libraries.
 You can also play media via the interface.

-It is currently not possible to edit media metadata or switch between different Plex servers.
-The "+" and Star buttons on the info pages for shows and movies are placeholders and are currently not functional.

 Mind that this project is still in development and may be unstable.